Update cookies preferences

 The registered viewers are opened via PmaAlarmGroup or PmaEventGroup by additional suffix /#state or /#history.
 The basic parameters are added (only if not provided previously) into the parameters sParams of the Pm.CreateView method and then passed to the viewer (PmaPanel object).
 Basic panel parameters of registered viewer:

-- filter: Filtering string defines which alarms/events will be displayed.
+- filter: Filtering string specifies which alarms/events will be displayed.
 This parameter is provided in the Pm.CreateView method.
 If not provided (is empty) then all alarms/events are displayed.

 - grouppath: Path to alarm/event group.
 Provided automatically (if not defined) when opening the registered viewer.